-ACTIVITIES WITH A BASKETBALL - I
+ACTIVITIES WITH A BALL - I

-A UNIQUE WAY TO INTRODUCE OURSELVES:

-IT'S A BOMB!
+A UNIQUE WAY TO INTRODUCE OURSELVES: IT'S A BOMB!

 - •Ask the students to form a circle.
-You will need a timer. - •Pass the ball to a student and say: It's a bomb!
+Set up a timer for the game. - •Pass the ball to a student and say: It's a bomb!
 They have to say their name and the name of whoever passed the ball to them.

 They then pass the ball to someone else:

-Example: MY NAME IS JUAN, YOUR NAME IS MARÍA
+Example: MY NAME IS JUAN, YOUR

-- The student who has the ball (bomb) when the timer sounds is "out" and has to leave the circle. - Those who stay change places and the game continues.
+NAME IS MARÍA - · The student who has the ball (bomb) when the timer sounds is "out" and has to leave the circle. - · Those who stay change places and the game continues.

-POSSIBLE PHRASES:
+EXAMPLES OF POSSIBLE VARIATIONS: